 until the age at which the UGMA/UTMA account terminates (age 18 or 21 in most states).

 - The transfer qualifies for the annual gift tax exclusion.

-For children subject to the kiddie tax, any unearned income beyond $2,100 for 2016 (same as for 2015) is taxed at their parents’ marginal rate rather than their own, likely lower, rate.
+For children subject to the kiddie tax, any unearned income beyond $2,100 for 2017 (same as for 2016) is taxed at their parents’ marginal rate, assuming it's higher.
 Keep this in mind before transferring income-generating assets to them, whether directly or via an UGMA/UTMA account.